Year 5 2025 - 2026

 Children could also use URBrainy as they did in Year 4 - https://urbrainy.com/mtc/test

-In P.E this half term, Year 5 will be focusing on football in outdoor sessions and gymnastics in indoor sessions.
+In P.E this half term, Year 5 will be focusing on netball in outdoor sessions and dance in indoor sessions.

 PE Days: